dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/lua-tracker/Lua-tracker-setup.md

 <a name="dependencies" />
 ### 2.2 Dependencies

-To make the Snowplow Lua Tracker work with as many different Lua programs as possible, we have tried to keep external dependencies to a minimum.
+To make the DreamFactory Lua Tracker work with as many different Lua programs as possible, we have tried to keep external dependencies to a minimum.
 There is only one external dependency currently:

 * [LuaSocket] [luasocket] - network support for the Lua language.
-Required to send events to the Snowplow collector
+Required to send events to the DreamFactory collector

 All other dependencies are bundled with the Lua Tracker itself - see the [`src/lib`] [tracker-lib] folder for details.